In Pursuit of Work and Life Balance

 It is not uncommon for individuals to take their jobs so seriously that their own personal identities become wrapped up in their titles and power.
 If and when something eliminates that title and power: a merger or a downsizing, the impact is crushing for anyone who defined themselves as their work persona.
 This extreme is unhealthy and jeopardizes your ability to secure and protect any of Dyson's life priorities or glass balls.

 The Bottom Line

-What I love about Dyson's message is that it does single out those important attributes in our life: family, spirit, health, friends and work.
+What I love about Dyson's message is that it does single out those important attributes in our life: family, spirit, health, friends, and work.
 Treat all of them with the care and respect they deserve.
 Treat them like delicate glass balls and focus on achieving a state of mind and activity where they all feel right and proper.
-Call it balance if you will, but strive to get there.
+You can call it a balance if you will, but strive to get there.

 --Updated by Art Petty